About Bardia National Park

 Understanding Bardia entrance fees and tickets

-Please mind it's Nepal and prices often change without notice.
+Please note that it's Nepal, and prices often change without notice.

 You do not need a ticket to enter Ambassa or Thakurdwara

 Thakurdwara is a town outside of the park.
 There has never been a fee to enter the village.
-Thakurdwara is where the majority of people stay when visiting Bardia National park.
+Thakurdwara is where the majority of people stay when visiting Bardia National Park.
 There is a daily direct bus from Kathmandu to Thakurdwara since 2018.
-Otherwise you take a bus to Ambassa then go to Thakurdwara.
+Otherwise, you can take a bus to Ambassa and then go to Thakurdwara.

 Bardia National Park ticket prices

-Thakurdwara is where the Bardia National Park Headquarters and ticket office is located.
-Tickets cost 1500 rupees per person per day which includes tax
+Thakurdwara is where the Bardia National Park Headquarters and ticket office are located.
+Tickets cost 1500 rupees per person per day, which includes tax.

 The ticket is valid for one day only.

-Please note it is mandatory to have a guide in Bardia National Park so you might as well let your guide deal with getting a ticket!
+Please note that it is mandatory to have a guide in Bardia National Park, so you might as well let your guide deal with getting a ticket!

 Where to stay in Bardia National Park